A few years ago Mark Zuckerberg spoke to a large auditorium of young entrepreneurs in Silicon Valley.

 It was not that they were much older than the rest of the audience but they were the only people in the room taking notes.

-Isn't it funny, that arguably the two most successful people in the room after Zuckerberg were also the only two people taking notes?
+Isn’t it funny, my friend told me, that arguably the two most successful people in the room after Zuckerberg were also the only two people taking notes?

 If You Aren’t Taking Notes, You Aren’t Learning